adh30/Sphygmocor-Reservoir/README.md

 In batch\_res\_v13 (line 161)

 \- this can safely be ignored, as it indicates that there was no measurable reflection (which is possible).
+This will be fixed in a later update

 C:\\Spdata\\results will contain an excel file (resdata.xls) which will contain all the data for each file with its ID.
 This can then be imported into Stata (or some other stats program) for further analysis.